midtown-ai/glossary/glossary/r.md

   * [RAG Retriever] or reader componentbased on [vector retrieval]
   * [RAG Generator] or writer component

+ RAG paradigm
+  * [Naive RAG]
+  * [Advanced RAG]
+  * [Modular RAG]

  Current evaluation frameworks:
   * [RAG Triad Of Metrics]
   * [ROUGE]
   * [BLEU]
   * [RAGAs]
   * [Automated RAG Evaluation System (ARES)][ARES]

+ Large Language Models (LLMs) demonstrate significant capabilities but face challenges such as hallucination, outdated knowledge, and non-transparent, untraceable reasoning processes.
+Retrieval-Augmented Generation (RAG) has emerged as a promising solution by incorporating knowledge from external databases.
+This enhances the accuracy and credibility of the models, particularly for knowledge-intensive tasks, and allows for continuous knowledge updates and integration of domain-specific information.
+RAG synergistically merges LLMs' intrinsic knowledge with the vast, dynamic repositories of external databases.
+This comprehensive review paper offers a detailed examination of the progression of RAG paradigms, encompassing the Naive RAG, the Advanced RAG, and the Modular RAG.
+It meticulously scrutinizes the tripartite foundation of RAG frameworks, which includes the retrieval , the generation and the augmentation techniques.
+The paper highlights the state-of-the-art technologies embedded in each of these critical components, providing a profound understanding of the advancements in RAG systems.
+Furthermore, this paper introduces the metrics and benchmarks for assessing RAG models, along with the most up-to-date evaluation framework.

  ![]( {{site.assets}}/r/retrieval_augmented_generation_emergence.png ){: width="100%"}